What is the VA Medical Foster Home Program?

 Caregivers must have some experience in providing care, and they have to be willing to be available 24/7 (with backup caregivers on call as needed).
 Medical needs and casework are handled by VA Home Based Primary Care workers, but meals, social time, shopping, and help with medication and activities of daily living are all handled by the homeowner-caregiver.

 Caregivers include retirees, widowed seniors, couples, and families with small children.
 Some caregivers host more than one veteran—each local program has guidelines about how many veterans can receive foster care in one home—and they all offer vets a sense of family and community.
+Don't forget to look into benefit for caregivers of veterans, too.

 Who coordinates placements?